ChrstphrHll/npc_gen/students/Shike Thalaera.md

 # Shike Thalaera
 ---
 ### Description
-- Dragonborn Paladin from Verdain
+- Dragonborn Paladin from Draconia
 - 1st year Protection student in Burk
-- 4 curled horns, Deep Blue eyes, and black skin
+- frills, Deep Blue eyes, and black skin
 - Is Prudent and Mechanical, and has Fun as their ideal

 ### Organizations